camusdb/camusdb.github.io/docs/distributed-queries.md

 build.
 It does not use an estimate.
 A join that the optimizer expected to be small, and that is not small, simply probes locally.

-CamusDB uses a broadcast under four conditions:
+CamusDB uses a broadcast under these conditions:

-1. The distributed execution is on.
+1. The distributed execution is on, and `broadcast_join_max_build_rows` is above `0`.
+2. The actual build side has at least one row and no more than `broadcast_join_max_build_rows` rows.
-2. The probe side is a plain base table of primary rows.
+3. The probe side is a plain base table of primary rows.
 It has a placement of several spans, and at least one leader that is not local.
+4. The transaction shape is safe to split into fragments.
+For example, CamusDB does not broadcast a probe while a query is collecting result-cache dependencies, folding reads through one session, or taking exclusive predicate locks.
-3. The `ON` predicate is shippable under the rules above.
+5. The `ON` predicate is shippable under the rules above.
-4. The filter of the probe is shippable too.
+6. The filter of the probe is shippable too.

 Every condition that fails leads to the ordinary local probe.
 A remote failure in the middle leads there as well.
 The output is identical in every case.